-Measuring your workflow's performance is a powerful tool that can open locked doors and help you unleash your teams' potential.
+Measuring the performance of your workflow is a powerful tool that can open locked doors and help you unleash the potential of your teams.
 Discover how in the following article.

 In this Kanban tutorial, you will learn how to measure, track, and improve teams’ performance.

 And remember, there is always a better way.

 Measuring and analyzing lead and cycle time can help you learn how value flows through your system.
 With this data, you can discover the flaws of your workflow and make improvements continuously.

 Hint: Cycle time begins when a new task enters the “In progress” stage, and somebody is actually working on it.
 Lead time is the period between a task’s appearance in your workflow and its final departure from the system.
 In Kanbanize, you can measure these essential metrics with various tools.
 Let’s take a look at the Cycle Time Scatterplot.

 The green line on your Cycle Time Scatter Plot (see the image below) shows you the average cycle time of all tasks that went through your system in a given period.